Robust Frequent Directions with Application in Online Learning

 To overcome the weakness of the FD algorithm, we propose a new sketching approach that we call \emph{robust frequent directions} (RFD).
-The RFD is a variant of FD.
-Unlike conventional sketching methods which only approximate the matrix with a low-rank structure, RFD construct the low-rank part and update the regularization term simultaneously.
-In particular, the update procedure of RFD can be regarded as solving an optimization problem(see Theorem \ref{thm:optRFD}).
+Unlike conventional sketching methods which only approximate the matrix with a low-rank structure, RFD constructs the low-rank part and updates the regularization term simultaneously.
+In particular, the update procedure of RFD can be regarded as solving an optimization problem (see Theorem \ref{thm:optRFD}).
 This method is different from the standard FD, giving rise to a tighter error bound.

 Note that \citet{zhang2014matrix} proposed matrix ridge approximation (MRA) to approximate a positive semi-definite matrix using an idea similar to RFD.
 There are two main differences between RFD and MRA.
-First, RFD is designed for the case that data samples come sequentially and memory efficient, while MRA have to use the whole dataset.
+First, RFD is designed for the case that data samples come sequentially and memory is limited, while MRA has to access the whole data set.
 Second, MRA aims to minimize the approximation error with respect to the Frobenius norm while RFD tries to minimize the spectral-norm approximation error.
-In general, the spectral norm error bound is more meaningful than Frobenius norm error bound\citep{DBLP:journals/ftml/Tropp15}.
+In general, the spectral norm error bound is more meaningful than the Frobenius norm error bound \citep{DBLP:journals/ftml/Tropp15}.

 In a recent study, \citet{luo2016efficient} proposed a FD-based sketched online Newton (SON) algorithm (FD-SON) to accelerate the standard online Newton algorithms.
-Due to the shortcoming of FD, the performance of FD-SON is seriously affected by the choice of the hyperparameter.
+Owing to the shortcoming of FD, the performance of FD-SON is significantly affected by the choice of the hyperparameter.
 Naturally, we can leverage RFD to improve online Newton algorithms.
 Accordingly, we propose a sketched online Newton step based on RFD (RFD-SON).
 Different from conventional sketched Newton algorithms, RFD-SON is hyperparameter-free.
 Setting the regularization parameter to be zero initially, RFD-SON will adaptively increase the regularization term.
 The approximation Hessian will be well-conditioned after a few iterations.
-Moreover, we prove that RFD-SON has a more robust regret bound than FD-SON, and the experimental results also validate the outperformance of RFD-SON.
+Moreover, we prove that RFD-SON has a more robust regret bound than FD-SON, and the experimental results also validate better performance of RFD-SON.